Radiation Therapy for Lymphoma and Leukemia

 Why It Is Done

-When used during early-stage or nonaggressive NHL, radiation therapy is used to treat cells that may remain after surgery, especially if all of the cancer cannot be removed.
-Radiation may be used alone or in combination with other treatment options, such as chemotherapy.
+For non-Hodgkin's lymphoma (NHL), radiation may be used alone or in combination with other treatment options, such as chemotherapy.
 Radiation is also used for palliative care if chemotherapy is not working.

 Radiation therapy is used to help keep an acute leukemia from spreading to the central nervous system (CNS prophylaxis).
 It is also used to treat recurrent leukemia that has spread to the brain or spinal cord.